ApolloGin/19_site_generator/README.md

 ## Synopsis

 Script creates simple static site from articles are written on markdown.
 It convert markdown to html and collect them to the static site.
+Example of the site available [here](https://apollogin.github.io/19_site_generator/).

 ## Quick start